MichiganRobotX/wamv/wolvmarine_ws/src/README.md

-    - The `advanced_navigation_driver` package was developed externally, but it would be beneficial to modify this package directly instead of having to use wamv_fixer to alter its outputs.
+    - The `advanced_navigation_driver` package was developed externally, but it would be beneficial to modify this package directly instead of having to use wolvmarine_fixer to alter its outputs.
 Currently, outputs do not comply to the ROS standard, specifically NED coordinate frames need to be converted to ENU coordinate frames.
 In addition, all outputs need to be timestamped, specifically TwistStamped messages.

-- `wamv_bringup`
+- `wolvmarine_bringup`

     - The bringup launch files should be changed to utilize the `machine` tag, as well as adhere to the `remote` and `base` taxonomy.

-- `wamv_control`
+- `wolvmarine_control`

     - Ensure that the *use_lateral_thrusters* in `pid_interpreter.py` is
       working and an appropriate way to handle switching between PID controller